AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/filter-information-workload-balancer.md

 product-area: resource-management
 navigation-topic: the-workload-balancer
 title: Manage filters in the Workload Balancer
-description: "NOTE: when they add custom fields to fitlering, add the caveat you added for the Resource Planner : only field NAMES and not LABELS are to be found in the drop-down >> ADD THIS IN THE STEP BELOW WHEN ADDING A FILTER)"
+description: "NOTE: when they add custom fields to filtering, add the caveat you added for the Resource Planner : only field NAMES and not LABELS are to be found in the drop-down >> ADD THIS IN THE STEP BELOW WHEN ADDING A FILTER)"
 feature: Resource Management
 ---